blue-build/modules/modules/chezmoi/README.md

 The value of `repository` will be passed directly to `chezmoi init --apply ${repository}`.
 See the [`chezmoi init` documentation](https://www.chezmoi.io/reference/commands/init/) for detailed syntax.
 :::
-Set `disable_init` to `true` if you do not want to install the init service.
+Set `disable-init` to `true` if you do not want to install the init service.

 :::caution
-If `repository` is not set, and `disable_init` is false the module will fail, due to not being able to initialize the repository.
+If `repository` is not set, and `disable-init` is false the module will fail, due to not being able to initialize the repository.
 :::

 Set `all-users` to `false` if you want to install the update and initialization services, but do not want them enabled for all users.